tadg99/greed-kata/README.md

 The rolls consist of standard, 6-sided dice.

-There is no order associated with the dice roll, i.e., all dice are rolled at the same time.
+Ordering of the dice does not matter.

 A single die may only be used to satisfy one scoring rule.